 Extreme slomo videos have revealed that airblasted rockets, which appear to change direction instantly, actually stop and spend a few milliseconds rotating to the desired direction before flying off again.

 Some of the Star Bit "constellations" seen in the backgrounds in both Super Mario Galaxy and Super Mario Galaxy 2, which only appear when Mario is traveling from one planet to another.
 You need to get those Star Bits immediately before Mario finally arrives on the next planet.

-In Devil May Cry 3, the intro cutscenes of the stages have the number of the stage hidden on it.
-Some are fairly obvious (Stage 5's intro fades out on a spray of blood shaped like a 5), some not so much.
+In Devil May Cry 3, the intro cutscenes of the missions have the number of the mission hidden on it.
+Some are fairly obvious (The corpses of the enemies killed by Lady's bike exhaust in Mission 3 form the number 3, Mission 5's intro fades out on a spray of blood shaped like a 5 and so on), some not so much.